- Introduction

 3.4 Spool Design & Casting Performance

-- Standard Spools: Heavier; good for larger lures.
+- Standard Spools: Suitable for larger lures, but can be heavier.

 3.5 Weight & Ergonomics